johnziker/johnziker.github.io/README.md

 I use and teach multiple methods in my research include participant observation and ethnography, experimental games, reproductive histories and demography, and social network analysis.

-I am an advocate for reproducible science and encourage my students to learn R, LaTeX, and other tools to improve workflows.
+I am an advocate for reproducible science and encourage my students to learn R, LaTeX, and other tools to streamline and reproduce workflows.

 Please feel free write to me here: jziker@boisestate.edu